dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 datatype Option<A> = Some(value: A) | None
 {% endhighlight %}

-Now we can define a function that computes the type of a term, if it has one.
+Now, we can define a function that computes the type of a term, if it has one.
 For example, in a conditional term, the condition has to be a boolean, while we only require the "then" and "else" part to have the same, defined type.
 In general, computing types is a task linear in the size of the code, whereas evaluating the code could have any complexity.
 This is why type checking is an efficient way of preventing obvious mistakes.